KingEnderBrine/-RoR2-ProperSave/README.md

 **2.1.0**

-* Added `StartingItemGUI` support.
+* Added `StartingItemsGUI` support.
 (Items adding disabled while loading the game).
 Requested by `Thunderer1101` on GitHub.

 **2.0.0**